skaspy/Fynstagram/README.md

 # Fynstergram
-An German educational computer game about data privacy and identity theft in social media networks - created and developed by the P-Seminar Informatik 2019/21 at Wirsberg-Gymnasium Würzburg.
+An German educational computer game about data privacy and identity theft in social media networks.
+It was created and developed by the P-Seminar Informatik 2019/21 at Wirsberg-Gymnasium Würzburg.

 ## Requirements
 ### Users